 What is the Feast of San Gennaro?

 The festival celebrates the life of San Gennaro of Naples, who was once the Bishop of Benevento in Italy.
 He died a martyr’s death in A.D.
-305. This year will mark the 93rd year of the Feast of San Gennaro in Little Italy.
-Besides a church service, there is a parade in honor of the patron saint, a meatball eating competition, a zeppole eating competition, and the festival’s highlight: the cannoli eating contest, which takes place on September 13th at 1 pm.
+305. The next Feast of San Gennaro in 2020 will mark its 94th anniversary in Little Italy.
+Besides a church service, there is a parade in honor of the patron saint, a meatball eating competition, a zeppole eating competition, and the festival’s highlight: the cannoli eating contest.

 11 blocks = 11 days!